mhatzl/mantra-wiki/5-Requirements/5-REQ-testcov.md

 The number of test cases of a test run must be the sum of all test cases directly linked to the test run plus the number of test cases of all nested test runs.

+However, test runs must only have one parent, to fit the nested structure of formats like JUnit.
+It is also easier to create a usable schema, by allowing to set a list of test runs as a field in the parent test run.
+Taking the approach to express hierarchies from the requirement schema would be harder for test runs, because the id of a test run is more tedious to set manually compared to the requirement id.

 **Implementation Details:**

 Nested test runs are handled similar to the requirements hierarchy,